Lessons in Particle Physics: Asymmetries at the -pole

 \chapter{Asymmetries at the $\bm{Z}$-pole}

 Equation~(\ref{eq:ALR}) is valid near $q^2\simeq z$ with

 and

-In the above asymmetries $\theta$ is the angle between the produced fermion $f$ and the incoming $e^-\,e^-_{\L,\R}$ represent left- and right-handed longitudinally polarized electrons and $\tau^-_{\L,\R}$ left- and right-handed $\tau$'s whose polarization can be experimentally analyzed by observing the decay $\tau\to \pi\nu_\tau$.\footnote{For details, see e.g., T.~C.~Paul, CERN-THESIS-98-008.}
+In the above asymmetries $\theta$ is the angle between the produced fermion $f$ and the incoming $e^-\,e^-_{\L,\R}$ represent left- and right-handed longitudinally polarized electrons and $\tau^-_{\L,\R}$ left- and right-handed $\tau$'s whose polarization can be experimentally analyzed by observing the decay $\tau\to \pi\nu_\tau$.

-{\bf Acknowledgments}\\ We would like to thank Carlos Garcia Canal, Haim Goldberg, Daniel Gomez Dumm, Concha Gonzalez Garcia, Carlos Nu\~nez, and Tom Paul for entertaining discussions.
-The Fall'09 students (Sydney Chamberlin, Mario Ciofani, Russell Moore, Leslie Wade, Maddie White, and Brian Vlcek) carefully read a draft of these notes and pointed out many misprints and unclear passages.
-This work has been partially supported by the US National Science Foundation (NSF Grants OPP- 0236449 and PHY-0757598) and the US Department of Energy (DoE Grant DE-FG02-95ER40896).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF or DoE.